arbitraryprecision1/rss-feed-reader/README.md

 ## Info
 - If there are any issues with `docker-compose up` try `docker-compose pull` first
+    - to update the rss-bridge image do `docker image ls` then `docker pull` the rss-bridge image
 - localhost:3000 contains rss-bridge
 - localhost:8000 contains app
 - URI options can be provided